 Combining wet and dry ingredients

 In a large mixing bowl, add the body lotion and liquid food coloring if used.
-Use a silicon spatula or spoon to stir in cornstarch.
-It will look very dry and crumbly like sand and that’s normal.
+Use a silicone spatula or spoon to stir in cornstarch.
+It will look very dry and crumbly, like sand, and that’s normal.

-Dig your hands it the mix and squeeze to bring all ingredients together.
+Dig your hands in the mix and squeeze to bring all ingredients together.
 Watch out!
-If you added food coloring, it stains your hands easily.
+If you add food coloring, it stains your hands easily.
 Kids don’t mind color on their hands but use gloves for kneading the dough if you do.

 How to make 2-ingredient cloud dough with baby oil?

-Simply use the original cloud dough recipe here and swap the body lotion by baby oil.
+Simply use the original cloud dough recipe here and swap the body lotion with baby oil.